ImBearChild/tarpitd.py/docs/tarpitd.py.1.md

 #### tls_endless_hello_request

-Tested with: openssl (cli)
+Tested with: openssl (cli), curl (with openssl)

 Sends an endless series of HelloRequest messages to the client.
 According to IETF RFC 5246 (the TLS 1.2 specification), clients should ignore extra HelloRequest messages during the negotiation phase, effectively keeping the connection open.
+It will affect all client use OpenSSL, including curl.

+Firefox will report timeout after 10 seconds.
+GNU TLS (and Wget using it) will disconnect immediately, complaining about handshake failure.

 ### MISC